tokens-studio/figma-plugin/token-transformer/README.md

 Sets: Sets to be used, comma-seperated

 Excludes: Sets that should not be part of the export (e.g. a global color scale)

+--expandTypography: true|false in order to opt-out of automatic expansion of typography types